bprinty/jest-axios/docs/guide/README.md

 ## Mocking Endpoints

-The core feature of this package is the ability to mock endpoint requests for testing.
+The main feature provided by this package is the *ability to mock REST endpoints*.
+For that goal, we can easily define functions to mock specific rest endpoints by extending the `Server` class provided with this package.
+To set up an API mock that will automatically return fake data during `axios` requests made by your project, first extend the `Server` class and define functions for the various request types:

 ::: warning Note